STAMP-project/stamp-ide/README.md

 ### Loading a stored configuration

-To load a stored configuration deselect the check button in the "create configuration" row, the "load configuration" combo will be set ennabled, then choose the desired configuration in the comobo list, when you select a configuration it's parameters are loaded and shown in page one, if you change this parameters the changes will be saved after pressing the finish button.
+To load a stored configuration deselect the check button in the "create configuration" row, the "load configuration" combo will be set ennabled, then choose the desired configuration in the combo list, when you select a configuration it's parameters are loaded and shown in page one, if you change this parameters the changes will be saved after pressing the finish button.

 ### Change of project